Yongxi-Long/CORPlot/README.md

 The goal of CORPlot is to create cumulative odds ratio plot to visually inspect the proportional odds assumption from the proportional odds model.
-For more explanation on the role of the proportional odds assumption in ordinal outcome analysis, see our paper (Long, Wiegers, Jacobs, Steyerberg, & Van Zwet, 2025).
+For more explanation on the role of the proportional odds assumption in ordinal outcome analysis, see our paper (Long et. al, 2025).

 ## Installation